addshore/mediawiki-docker-dev/README.md

 **To set up the containers**:

-This includes running install.php where needed.
+This includes setting up a default wiki @ https://default.web.mw.dev:8080

 You can choose the spec of the system that the up command will set up by using a custom .env file called local.env and customizing the variables.